bml-research/data_analysis_bml/excel/excel_13_data_visualization_solutions.md

 See the Excel file [here](./files_13_data_visualization_solutions/exercise10/exercise10.xlsx) for the solution.

-Or the figure below for the line plot:
+Or the figure below for the line plot (without Puromycin):

 ![figure](./files_13_data_visualization_solutions/exercise10/fig01.png)

-Or without line (just the data points):
+Or the figure below for the line plot (with and without Puromycin):

 ![figure](./files_13_data_visualization_solutions/exercise10/fig02.png)

+Puromycin acts as an activator.

 ### Exercise 11